 J.R.
 Howard Hall

 Jessie Starling joined the faculty of Lewis & Clark in 2013 after completing a postdoctoral fellowship in Japanese Buddhism at the University of California, Berkeley.
-She teaches classes on Asian religions, including RELS 243: Buddhism: Theory, Culture, and Practice; RELS 242 Religions and Cultures of East Asia; RELS 244 Religion and Secularization in Contemporary Japan; RELS 356 Women in Buddhism; and RELS 357 Family, Gender and Religion: Ethnographic Approaches.
+She is also affiliated with the East Asian Studies and Gender Studies programs at Lewis & Clark, and teaches classes on Asian religions, religion and gender, and ethnographic methods.

 Ph.D.
 2012 University of Virginia